MacBride Principles: Endorsement

-The MacBride Principles have been passed in the following 18 US states:

-Connecticut, Florida, Illinois, Maine, Massachusetts, Michigan, Minnesota, Kentucky, Missouri, Nebraska, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Texas, Vermont and California.
+The MacBride Principles have been passed in the following 18 US states: Connecticut, Florida, Illinois, Maine, Massachusetts, Michigan, Minnesota, Kentucky, Missouri, Nebraska, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Texas, Vermont and California.

 They have also been passed or endorsed by over 40 cities, and are pending in many more.
-The following organizations or individuals have also endorsed them:
+The following organizations and individuals have also endorsed them: